 - Clean filtration system and components

-- Be sure to add pond detoxifier to the pond water before transferring fish.
+- Be sure to add pond detoxifier to the pond water before transferring fish

-- Slowly allow fish to acclimate to change in water temperature while reintroducing to their clean home.
+- Slowly allow fish to acclimate to change in water temperature while reintroducing to their clean home

-- Add Pond Starter Bacteria to jumpstart the pond ecosystem.
+- Add Pond Starter Bacteria to jumpstart the pond ecosystem

 There are some more things to consider while performing a cleanout, such as making sure supplies and equipment are on hand.
 Often gravel from the streams and upper shelves of the pond end up on the bottom and needs to be adjusted, as do any rocks or boulders that may have become loosened during the process.
 If your fish do not have a cave to hide in when necessary, this is the perfect opportunity to offer them protection from potential predators.
-Edges of liner and liner surface should be checked to see if it needs adjustment.
-Filter mats or brushes and IonGen probe should be checked to see if they need replaced.
+Edges of the liner and liner surface should be checked to see if it needs adjustment.
+Filter mats or brushes and IonGen probe should be checked to see if they need to be replaced.